mharrod/certusTAP/docs/framework/principles.md

 # Principles

-This pipeline is intentionally designed as a framework, specification, and ontology not a prescriptive product.
+This platform is intentionally designed as a framework, specification, and ontology not a prescriptive product.
 Its purpose is to define how assurance should work, not what specific tools must be used.
 We hope to provide a common language and structure for continuous assurance.
 If you will, a modular blueprint that any organization can implement using the technologies and processes that best fit their environment.

 ## Benefits of the this Approach

-* **Flexibility:** Teams can start small and expand—swap scanners, ticket tools, or registries without redesigning the pipeline.
+* **Flexibility:** Teams can start small and expand.
+You can swap scanners, ticketing systems, or registries without redesigning the pipeline underlying the platform.
 * **Portability:** Works across cloud, on-prem, or hybrid environments.
 * **Interoperability:** Encourages open standards (SARIF, OCI, SLSA, JSON-LD) instead of proprietary formats.
-* **Governance Consistency:** Even if implementations differ, the assurance model stays the same.
+* **Governance Consistency:** Even if implementations differ, the assurance model and ontology stays the same.
-* **Future-Proofing:** As new tools emerge (e.g., for AI assurance or data privacy), they can be plugged into existing stages with minimal friction.
+* **Future-Proofing:** As new tools emerge, they can be plugged into existing stages with minimal friction.

 Here is what we encourage everyone to keep in mind as we build this out: